Add your promotional text...

 • Severe physical injuries (e.g., sprains, fractures, torn ligaments).

-• Broken bones or joint instability.
+• Broken bones or major joint instability.

-• Pregnancy (especially high-risk or third trimester).
+• Pregnancy (especially high-risk or first trimester).

 • Chronic pain conditions (e.g., fibromyalgia, arthritis).